mrxk/dev-env/README.md

 The following commands work together to create an isolated environment for running a single command that is isolated from other command invocations.

- * run: Run a command via bash in a dev-env container in the current directory
+ * `run`: Run a command via bash in a dev-env container in the current directory
- * rmr: Remove a run dev-env container in the current directory
+ * `rmr`: Remove a run dev-env container in the current directory
- * rmri: Remove a run dev-env container and its associated image in the current directory
+ * `rmri`: Remove a run dev-env container and its associated image in the current directory

 The `run` command creates an image from the given environment (if one does not already exist) and then destroys and re-creates a single use container for the